uadmin/uadmin-docs/_build/html/_sources/dapi/post_query_functions.rst.txt

 ----------------------
 `Back To Top`_

 APIPostQueryAdd controls the data API's post query for add commands.
+By default, APIPostQueryAdd returns **false**.

 Type: